Cisco-Talos/clamav-documentation/src/faq/faq-freshclam.md

 ## Ignoring mirror &lt;IP&gt; (has connected too many times with an outdated version)

 If you are experiencing this problem, please do the following:  Stop the `freshclam` daemon if it's running, delete both `mirrors.dat` and `daily.cvd`, then restart the `freshclam` daemon.
-Freshclam will then download a new `daily.cvd` and will be up-to-date.
+FreshClam will then download a new `daily.cvd` and will be up-to-date.

 ## HTTP Error Codes